 Kerala Sambar Powders and Pastes

-[SriValli of Cooking 4 All Seasons says in a comment that to make sambar paste you blend the ingredients and add fried/toasted coconut.
+To make sambar paste you blend the ingredients and add fried/toasted coconut.
 Since the quantity will be small, you will need to add water to get a smooth paste.
-Otherwise, to get a paste from the fresh powder, you roast the ingredients in little oil and grind with water to get a smooth paste!..this also tastes yummy!]
+Otherwise, to get a paste from the fresh powder, you roast the ingredients in little oil and grind with water to get a smooth paste!..this also tastes yummy!

-There are millions of sambar recipes, just search the internet, but here is a simple one, if you wish to try one.
-For a more traditional Recipe see below for links.
+There are millions of sambar recipes, just search the internet, and here is a very simple one, if you’d like to try.

 125 g Toor dal